pkh/PKHPickerContainerView/README.md

 [self.pickerContainerView showPickerContainerView];
 ````

-Within your navigation bar button actions, you can hide the pickerContainerView, as well as gather chosen data within the "Done button action".
+Within your toolbar bar button actions, you can hide the pickerContainerView, as well as gather chosen data within the "Done" button action.

 Gather chosen data:
 ```objective-c